Glazed Cranberry Sweet Potato Bread

 - In a large bowl, combine the flour, sugar, baking soda, pie spice, baking powder and salt.
 In another large bowl, combine the eggs, sweet potatoes, cranberry sauce and oil.
 Stir into dry ingredients just until moistened.
 Fold in pecans.

-- Pour into two greased 9-in. x 5-in. loaf pans.
-Bake at 350° for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into two greased 9x5-in. loaf pans.
+Bake at 350° for 55-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.
 In a small bowl, combine the glaze ingredients until smooth; drizzle over cooled loaves.
-Yield: 2 loaves (16 servings each).